bandaangosta/nginx-uwsgi-flask-pandas-docker/README.md

 # nginx-uwsgi-flask-pandas-docker
 Docker image with uWSGI and Nginx for Flask applications in Python running in a single container.
 Includes NumPy and Pandas libraries.
-Alpine-based version available
+Alpine-based version available.
+It helps speed up final image creation as Pandas and NumPy may need to be built.

 Used to build image [bandaangosta/nginx-uwsgi-flask-pandas](https://hub.docker.com/r/bandaangosta/nginx-uwsgi-flask-pandas/).